How To Pick Your TOTO Drake?

 There is only one round bowl model in each of the Drake family.
 So whether you have chosen the 1.6 GPF or 1.28 GPF flushing capacity, you have the option of a round bowl toilet.
 The rest of the models are all elongated bowl.

 The only difference in dimension is in length.
-The round bowl is 2 inches shorter, while the rest of the aspects are almost identical.
+The round bowl is 2 inches shorter (front to back dimension), while the rest of the aspects are almost identical.
 At slightly over 26 inches long, the round bowl makes a good size toilet for any small spaces that meet the minimum space requirement. (more space saving toilets)

 Rough-in SizesIf you have a 10″ rough-in, then you are in luck.
 At least you have the option within each series.
 But can’t say the same for those who got a 14-inch, but they can always use an offset flange to adapt (Image right).